 Photo by Experience Grand Rapids

 The Pyramid Scheme has been downtown’s go-to for live local music and arcade nostalgia for years.
-Before you even head into the music venue, you’ll find about 50 pinball machines.
+Before you even head into the music venue, you’ll find over 20 pinball machines.
 If that doesn’t grab your attention, the music will.
 During the week, you can catch acts that just played in Detroit or Chicago and are looking for an extra gig.
 This means you can enjoy a more intimate show from a band after they just played larger venues in bigger cities.
 The Pyramid Scheme can accommodate 420 patrons and is a general-admission standing-room-only venue with a few first-come, first-serve seats.

 Before closing its doors in 2009, Skelletones was the place for young, emerging rock bands to hone their talents in front of enthusiastic audiences.
 That tradition was revived in 2021, when Skelletones reopened in the same location – and instantly regained its cred as a haven for players and fans of punk, hardcore, emo, ska and other underground music genres.
 This venue is alcohol free, so it’s a safe place for teens to cheer on their favorite bands and solo artists!